mmzdouc/fermo_docs/docs/home/input_output.md

 `.csv`-file (see example below).
 Specifically, the file must have:

 - A column labeled `sample_name` specifying the sample identifiers
 - A column labeled `well` specifying the well number.
-Numbers in this column must be occurring only once
+Numbers in this column must be occurring only once.
+Note that the label `well` stands for any measurement reference (vial, rack position, etc.)
 - One to six columns labeled with `assay:...`, which indicate different assays.
 - Only numeric values in the `assay:...` columns
 - Measurements for at least 10 samples